 Electric system utilization: Strategic electrification has the potential to increase electric volumetric sales (kWh) more quickly than peaks (kW), if new loads are managed well.
 Much of the region's grid was built to handle summer peaks, so rising winter peaks do not create large immediate costs.
-This creates an opportunity in the near term to develop load management tools (whether in technology or in rates) and contain peak growth, keep the utilization rising, and put downward pressure on rates.3
+This creates an opportunity in the near term to develop load management tools (whether in technology or in rates) that can contain peak growth, keep the utilization high (or prevent it from falling), and put downward pressure on rates.3

-Natural gas system utilization: If electrification reduces sales for heating in residential and commercial sectors, the effective utilization of the gas distribution system will fall.
+Natural gas system utilization: If electrification reduces natural gas sales for heating in residential and commercial sectors, the effective utilization of the gas distribution system will fall.
 The need to spread fixed costs over lower sales volume would increase rate pressure.
 To the extent that rates rise, it improves the customer economics for others to adopt electric space and water heating options, further exacerbating the challenge.
 The customers remaining connected to the natural gas system as this cycle progresses are those who were not early adopters.
-This raises important equity issues that will need to be planned for carefully.
-At the extreme end of a shift of building and water heat to electricity, natural gas distribution systems may become stranded costs.
+This raises important equity issues that will require careful planning.
+At the extreme end of a shift of building and water heat from natural gas to electricity, natural gas distribution systems may become stranded costs.

-Ratepayer funding of market development: To the extent that utilities invest in enabling infrastructure to drive new markets (such as EV charging infrastructure) ahead of the ability for those markets to deliver the revenue required to pay for that infrastructure, all utility customers are covering those costs.
+Ratepayer funding of market development: To the extent that utilities invest in enabling infrastructure to drive new markets (such as EV charging infrastructure) ahead of the ability for those markets to deliver the revenue required to pay for that infrastructure, all utility customers would cover those costs.
 Regulators, utilities, and advocates will need to work carefully to strike appropriate balances between the utility's interest in investing in rate-based infrastructure, public policy objectives, shared costs, and the need to foster competitive markets.

-Next steps
+Next Steps

 We have divided next steps into three classes: First, we identify policy and program actions to grow and mature the markets for electrification technologies over the next five to ten years.
-Second, we have distilled a set of difficult policy questions, the answers to which will be required once the electrification technology markets mature.
-Finally, there are research questions and data needs that will inform planning.
+Second, we have distilled a set of difficult policy questions that will need answers as the electrification technology markets mature.
+Finally, there are research questions and data gaps that will require responses for the purposes of planning.